jessedelira/gym-tracker/README.md

     $ docker run --name gym-tracker-db -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password -d mysql
     ```
 3. Use your database management tool of choice to create the database

     ```sh
     CREATE DATABASE gym_tracker;
     ```

 4. Create .env at root of project and add the following:

     - Use this command: `$ openssl rand -base64 32` to create a NEXTAUTH_SECRET env var
-5. Create .env at root of project and add the following:

-    - Use this command: `$ openssl rand -base64 32` to create a NEXTAUTH_SECRET env var